Elective MBA Courses, Helzberg School of Management | HSOM

 The focus of this class is the implementation of analytics as a competitive advantage across the enterprise.
 In this course, students will read case studies and hear from guest speakers about challenges and opportunities generated by the advent of “big data.”
 Students will make group presentations and write critical response papers related to these case studies.
 Students will consider some of the traditional business frameworks.

 FD 6000 Developing Annual Sustainability (3 credit hours)

 This course is a study of the process of raising annual revenue effectively by matching strategies with constituents.
 Focus on creation and implementation of an effective annual fundraising plan and methods to involve volunteers in the fundraising process, including annual campaign, special events and earned income strategies.

 This course is a study of the importance and use of technology in fundraising.
-Focus on the selection and use of fundraising systems to manage gift processing, donor management/stewardship, and mailing list tracking needs.
-Attention to case studies and industry trends for successful online strategies and practices using social media tools and their impact on donor response, stewardship, and accountability.
+Focus on the selection and use of fundraising systems to manage an organization’s gift processing, donor management/stewardship, and mailing list tracking needs.
+Attention to case studies and industry trends for successful online strategies and practices using social media tools and their impact on donor response, stewardship and accountability.

 FN 6410 Venture Capital (2 credit hours)

 Venture Capital is a subset of private equity financing.
 This survey class is designed to explore the business of venture capital financing: fundraising, sourcing deals, and exit strategies.
 Students will be exposed to learning through case studies, current events, and guest speakers with experience in the field.
 The goal of the course is to provide the student with insights into how the venture capital investment process works from both sides of the desk.